zozers/Thesis/README.md

-# Thesis Puzzle Swap Monster
+# Thesis Puzzle: Swap Monster
 by Zoe Offermann

 This is a puzzle game where you use the abuility to swap colors to traverse towrds a goal.